-The 75th GCEC Annual Membership meeting was held on Saturday, February 8th in the Pima School Cafeteria located on the corner of 200 South and Main Street.
+The 75th GCEC Annual Membership meeting took place at 10:00 a.m. on Saturday, February 8th in the Pima School Cafeteria located on the corner of 200 South and Main Street.
 The election results were discussed, with Chris Claridge (District 1), Dennis Jacob (District 2) and Gene Larson (District 3, all retaining their seats on the board.
-Introduction of the 2020 Washington Youth Tour students were given, along with a video reflecting the 2019 students experiences.
+Introduction of the 2020 Washington Youth Tour students were give, along with a video reflecting the 2019 students experiences.
 Mr. Gray summarized activities and milestones during the coop's 75 year history.
 He also pointed out, the directors, management, and staff are committed to safety.
 It was great to see friends and neighbors and be apprised of what is in store for the upcoming year.
 Lots of door prizes were given!

-Grand Canyon State Electric Cooperative Association (GCSECA) Chief Executive Officer Dave Lock provides an update on local and federal political issues.
+Grand Canyon State Electric Cooperative Association (GCSECA) Chief Executive Officer provides the audience with an update on local and federal political issues.

 One of the lucky door prize winners.

 Thinking of running for the GCEC Board?
 If you are a member of Graham County Electric Cooperative and have an interest in running for the Board of Directors, election petitions are usually available in December.
 The petition requires 25 valid member signatures from your district.
 The petitions are due back to the GCEC Office in Pima in early January (date to be determined).
 Ballots will be mailed mid-January, with the election committee reporting the results at the annual meeting.
 If you have any questions about the election process or would like to pick up a petition, please contact Than Ashby at 928.485.2451.